neanes/byzantine-chant-ocr/CONTRIBUTING.md

 ## Repo Struture

 - `data/`: Contains the model's dataset.
-- `integrations/`: Contains scripts that use the output of the OCR engine to integrate with other software applications.
 - `models/`: Contains the model(s) and any supporting files.
 - `scripts/`: Contains scripts that are used for building the dataset, training the model, and using the OCR engine to perform OCR on images and PDFs.
 - `src/`: Contains the OCR engine.